iiasa/MIND_STEP/README.md

 ### Privacy

 All three servers are hosted on IIASA premises, not in the cloud.
-Therefore any privacy sensitive information that is stored or processed is well-protecetd provided that you use private GitLab repositories and guard your access credentials well.
+Therefore any privacy sensitive information that is stored or processed is well-protected provided that you use private GitLab repositories and guard your access credentials well.
 The Geo-Data Services entail no privacy concerns as they serve public dissemination of anonymized data.

 ### Basic use